These sections of the M8 could shut during COP26 amid security concerns over VIPs stuck in 'slow-moving traffic'

-COP26: Sections of M8 motorway could shut during climate summit amid VIP security concerns as Joe Biden set to stay in Edinburgh
+COP26: Sections of M8 motorway could shut during climate summit amid VIP security concerns for Queen, Pope and Joe Biden staying in Edinburgh

 Sections of the M8 motorway could be shut to commuters during the COP26 climate summit in Glasgow next month, amid security concerns over VIPs being caught in slow-moving traffic.